marcus-campbell/quotations/README.md

 *There is a single light of science and to brighten it anywhere is to brighten it everywhere.* &ndash; ISAAC ASIMOV
 \
 \
 *Think of yourself as dead.
 You have lived your life.
-Now, take whats left and live it properly.* &ndash; MARCUS AURELIUS
+Now, take what is left and live it properly.* &ndash; MARCUS AURELIUS
 \
 \
 *To achieve greatness, two things are needed: a plan, and not quite enough time.* &ndash; LEONARD BERNSTEIN